acenteno320/acenteno320.github.io/README.md

 # 📊 Timeline — The Evolution of Data Careers in IT

-This interactive timeline was created as part of my *AEC in Business Intelligence and Visualization Analysis* program.
+This interactive timeline was created as part of my investigation related to Data Evolution.

 ---